xArm-Developer/xArm-Python-SDK/doc/api/xarm_api.md

 #### def __ft_sensor_iden_load__(self):

 ```
-Identification the tcp load with the extenal force/torque sersor
+Identification the tcp load with the the Six-axis Force Torque Sensor
 Note:
     1. only available if firmware_version >= 1.8.3
+    2. the Six-axis Force Torque Sensor is required (the third party is not currently supported)

 :return: tuple((code, load)) only when code is 0, the returned result is correct.
     code:  See the API code documentation for details.